riclehu85/Hu-Jeong/StatusReport.md

   - Renamed columns for consistency (e.g. 'PLAYER_NAME' -> 'player_name')

 - **Tasks Left to Complete:**
-  - Check player_name for inconsistencies such as whether they have full player's name or initials
+  - Check player_name for inconsistencies, such as whether they have the full player's name or initials
-  - Update string values such as player_name to be all lowercase for consistency throughout both dataabases
+  - Update string values, such as player_name, to be all lowercase for consistency throughout both databases

 - **Artifacts:**
   - 'scripts/data_cleaning.py'